 Deploying Suricata for Network Intrusion Detection

 Suricata is an open-source network intrusion detection system (NIDS) that analyzes network traffic for malicious activity.
 If Wazuh is your eyes on the endpoints, Suricata is your ears on the network.
-Together, they provide comprehensive coverage.
+Together, they provide full coverage.

 Here’s how to deploy Suricata in your homelab: